El Salvador, Misamis Oriental

-The city serves as a pilgrimage site for Divine Mercy devotees, that is why it is also called the City of the Saviour, City of Mercy and the Divine Mercy City of the Philippines.
+The city serves as a pilgrimage site for Divine Mercy devotees.
+It is also known by its former name Tagnipa, which residents still refer to up to this day.

 History

+During Spanish colonial era, a soldier named Alejandro Acusar sailed with his family from Bohol to the area what is now El Salvador to seek a new life.
+From a distance while sailing, they sighted a place and decided to dock.
+They found a place to have abundant nipa huts, in which they named it Taganipa, Tagnipa or Taguipa.
+Acusar and his small family had then established themselves through farming and fishing.
+A wave of migrants from Bohol later followed as well as settlers from Luzon, other parts of Visayas and neighboring areas surrounding Taganipa settled in the area following years later, establishing themselves as farmers and fisherfolks.

 El Salvador was created from the barrios of El Salvador and Molugan with their sitios known as Sala, Sambulawan, Sinaloc, Lagtang, Talaba, Kalabaylabay and Hinigdaan, formerly part of Cagayan de Misamis, Misamis Oriental, in 1948.

-Hinigdaan was a ranch during the Spanish periods the areas covers the parts of Kalabay labay where the DJango's have 300 hectares of land and hundreds of cows..the area was famous of cattle ranching towards the areas of Tugasnon alubijid to Lourdes where the first Municipality was located now transferred to Alubijid and Sikitun of Gitagum Misamis Oriental.
+Etymology

+The city's name means "the savior" in Spanish, pertaining that the city used to provide crops of corn and vegetables to the neighboring places struck by famine at some point in the city's history.
+Soon these places were saved through the continuous agricultural support, resulting in the town of Tagnipa to be renamed as El Salvador to the people's approval.

 Cityhood

 On June 27, 2007, the municipality of El Salvador becomes a city in the province of Misamis Oriental after ratification of Republic Act 9435.

 The Supreme Court declared the cityhood law of El Salvador and 15 other cities unconstitutional after a petition filed by the League of Cities of the Philippines in its ruling on November 18, 2008.
 On December 22, 2009, the cityhood law of El Salvador and 15 other municipalities regain its status as cities again after the court reversed its ruling on November 18, 2008.
-On August 23, 2010, the court reinstated its ruling on November 18, 2008, causing El Salvador and 15 cities to become regular municipalities.
-Finally, on February 15, 2011, El Salvador becomes a city again including the 15 municipalities declaring that the conversion to cityhood met all legal requirements.
+On August 23, 2010, the court reinstated its ruling on November 18, 2008, causing El Salvador and the other 15 cities to become regular municipalities.
+Finally, on February 15, 2011, El Salvador became a city again, as well as the other 15 municipalities, upon the declaration that the conversion to cityhood met all legal requirements.

 After six years of legal battle, in its board resolution, the League of Cities of the Philippines acknowledged and recognized the cityhood of El Salvador and 15 other cities.